lfdominguez/rustyping/README.md

 Focused on datacenters to get a global view of ICMP latency over all hosts.

+    NOTE: Only support Linux to deploy the software.
+If you want Windows support (or another platform) then you can push a request.

 ## Metrics

 | Metric | Description |